CarlosCastillo123/Cisc187Assignments/W1/Assinment-1.md

 Deletion at the end of an array will take one step.
 ## 4. Search
-A search for how many times "apple" id found in the array would require 100 steps since you need to loop through the whole array.
+A search for how many times "apple" is found in the array would require 100 steps since you need to loop through the whole array.
 ## 5. Memory address
 A memory address can be found by printing the array variable to the console.